 3.2 Schools may also accept students who are in or at the end of Part I, or in Part II or III, of their old course and wish to start their new course from the beginning of Part I. Schools must, though, be satisfied that the student has the necessary prerequisite knowledge to be able to perform adequately on the new course.

-3.3 Students in Part II or III of their course wishing to transfer to a new course from the beginning of Parts II or III respectively must be able to satisfy one of the criteria listed in 2.3 above, or the School must provide a case as specified in 2.4 above.
+3.3 Students in Part II or III of their course wishing to transfer to a new course from the beginning of Parts II or III respectively must be able to satisfy one of the criteria listed in 2.3 (of the previous section) or the school must provide a case as specified in 2.4 (of the previous section).

 (i) A change of course involving going back one or more stages can take place at any time in the session.
 Students can either choose to complete the session on their old course or suspend their registration for the rest of the session.
 If the session is completed, there is no need for the student to be in a position to progress in order to change course if going back one or more stages.